SparshWadhwa/amazon-bedrock-agentcore-samples/01-tutorials/02-AgentCore-gateway/11-api-gateway-as-a-target/README.md

-# Integrate your API Gateway into AgentCore Gateway Target
+# Integrate your API Gateway as an AgentCore Gateway Target

 ## Overview